Ocean Racing Club of Victoria

 • Acquiring and sailing Cole Brauer's record-breaking Class 40, First Light

-• Embarking on a 12,000nm journey from Spain to Australia with Cole Brauer, the first American female single-handed non-stop circumnavigation of the globe
+• Embarking on a 12,000nm journey from Spain to Australia with Cole Brauer, the first American female who previously completed a single-handed non-stop circumnavigation of the globe

 Elizabeth's passion for pushing boundaries and embracing new challenges will undoubtedly motivate and encourage our sailing community.